oneapi-src/oneDNN/doc/advanced/int8_computations.md

 for the mixed case.
 However, in real-world applications the inputs are typically signed.

-To overcome this issue, DNNL employs a trick: at run-time, it adds 128 to one of the s8 input to make it of type u8 instead.
-Once the result is computed, DNNL subtracts the extra value it added by replacing the s8 with u8.
+To overcome this issue, oneDNN employs a trick: at run-time, it adds 128 to one of the s8 input to make it of type u8 instead.
+Once the result is computed, oneDNN subtracts the extra value it added by replacing the s8 with u8.
 This subtracted value sometimes referred as a **compensation**.

 Conceptually the formula is: